ChenYuTong10/notebook/docs/index.md

     title: Application Guide
     details: Effortlessly install and configure application with simple steps.
   - icon: 🔍
-    title: Principle Introduction
+    title: System Introduction
-    details: Introduce the underlying principle of system in personal view.
+    details: Introduce some knowledge of system straightforwardly.
   - icon: 🔮
     title: Resource Sharing
     details: Share good resources, such as beautiful fonts, icons and so on.